-With these two inputs the probability that Serena will win the match can be computed at each point in the match.
+With these two inputs the probability that Federer will win the match can be computed at each point in the match.
 In fact, once a point is finished and the new score is known, the updated probability is presented within one second.
-Suppose the second set of the final has just been completed (the score from Serena's point of view is 4-6/6-4).
-Then, the graph in Figure 1 can be generated.
+Hence, a profile of probabilities unfolds while the match is in progress.
+As the match under consideration has already been completed, we can here present the complete profile.